maoberlehner/markus-oberlehner-net/content/blog/network-stubs-and-timers-with-nightwatch-and-cucumber.md

 What you can see above, is a very, very basic example of an Express server just capable enough to serve basic single page applications.
 The server is configured to serve every static file as is and for everything else the `index.html` file is returned.

-Before we're returning the `index.html` file to the browser tough, we're checking if cookies for activating timers or network stubs are set.
+Before we're returning the `index.html` file to the browser though, we're checking if cookies for activating timers or network stubs are set.
 If so, the scripts we've created in the previous steps, are injected immediately after the opening `<head>` element to make sure they run before every other line of JavaScript code.

 By using cookies to enable timers and network stubs, we make sure to only load those scripts if we actually need them in our current test.